Evidence-based programs for skin rejuvenation, hair restoration, collagen support, and regenerative aesthetics — grounded in clinical science.

 Key Takeaways

-Daily broad-spectrum SPF 30+ has the strongest evidence of any anti-aging skin intervention (Grade A RCT evidence).
+Daily SPF 30+ has the strongest anti-aging evidence of any skin treatment (Grade A).

-Oral hydrolyzed collagen peptides (2.5–10 g/day) have demonstrated improvements in skin elasticity, hydration, and collagen density in multiple RCTs.
+Oral collagen peptides (2.5–10 g/day) improve skin elasticity, hydration, and collagen density across multiple trials.

-Hormonal status — estrogen, testosterone, thyroid hormones — directly influences skin thickness, collagen synthesis, and hair follicle cycling.
+Hormones — estrogen, testosterone, thyroid — directly affect skin thickness, collagen, and hair cycling.

 What Aesthetic Medicine Actually Addresses